 With this article, we hope to provide expats in Panama with all the information they need on the healthcare system, housing, and other essential aspects of life in Panama.
-If you are looking for information on visas, work permits and business, please check out our articles on moving to Panama and working in Panama.
+If you are looking for information on visas, work permits, and doing business, please check out our articles on moving to Panama and working in Panama.

 Over 3.5 million people live in the country, more than half of them in the Panama City-Colón metropolitan corridor.
 Although the culture and customs of people living in Panama are largely Spanish and Caribbean, the nation is something of an ethnic melting pot due to its long history in trade and commerce.
 According to the CIA World Factbook, the ethnic composition of the population is as follows: mestizo (mixed Amerindian and white) 70%, Amerindian and mixed (West Indian) 14%, white 10%, Amerindian 6%.

 Among the various ethnic groups in Panama, those of Afro-Antillean and Chinese origin make up a significant part of the population.
 The latter are often descendants of the Chinese immigrants who first came in the 19th century to help build the Panama railway.
 Similarly, a lot of the people of West Indian descent can trace their origins back to the Afro-Caribbean workers who were recruited to build the Panama Canal in the late 19th and early 20th centuries.
 Up to 50% of people in Panama are estimated to have African ancestors of some kind or other.